 1 Application timetable

-The selection process to become a wholetime community firefighter is lengthy and highly competitive.
-It is designed to assess your fitness, physical and mental strengths, personal qualities and resilience against the skills and qualities we are seeking in the role.
+The selection process to become a wholetime community firefighter is aimed at ensuring that we recruit the right people with the right skills and attitudes.
+It is also designed to assess your fitness, physical and mental abilities, personal qualities and resilience.

-If you reach and pass the final stage of the selection process, subject to relevant vacancies, you may then be offered the opportunity of starting formal training to become a wholetime community firefighter.
+Should you reach and pass the final stage of the selection process, subject to relevant vacancies, you may then be offered the opportunity of starting our new recruit training to become a wholetime community firefighter.

 - be 17 years and six months of age (it is a requirement to be aged 18 years or over on commencement of training, so applications will be taken as long as applicants are 18 years old once they start training)